-This course enables students to develop technical knowledge and skills as they study, test, service, and repair engine, electrical, suspension, brake, and steering systems on vehicles, aircraft, and/or watercraft.
+This course enables students to develop technical knowledge and skills as they study, test, service, and repair engine, electrical, suspension, brake, and steering systems on vehicles.
 Students will develop communication and teamwork skills through practical tasks, using a variety of tools and equipment.
 Students will develop an awareness of environmental and societal issues related to transportation and will learn about apprenticeship and college programs leading to careers in the transportation industry.

-SHSM Transportation Technology: Auto Service (2 Credits) Grade 12
+Transportation Technology: Auto Service TTA4C1/4E1 Grade 12 College/Workplace